-The JHPD recognizes the important role that peer intervention and Active Bystandership play in reducing harm for both members and the community.
-Intervening can prevent or stop member misconduct, reduce harm to individuals, and preserve the integrity of the Department.
+The JHPD recognizes the important role that peer intervention and active bystandership play in reducing harm for both members and the community.
+Intervening can prevent or stop member misconduct, reduce harm to individuals, and preserve the integrity of the department.
+All JHPD members shall have a duty to actively intervene when warranted.
+The failure to intervene when appropriate shall be considered misconduct and shall be reported.
+See JHPD Directive #350, Complaints Against Police Personnel.